1986 1/2 – 1997 Nissan Hardbody 3 Inch Front Control Arms

 Hardware Parts List

-Park the truck on a flat, level surface.
+Park your truck on a flat level surface.
 Chock the rear wheels.
-Loosen the front lug nuts.
+Loosen front lug nuts.
 Raise the front with a floor jack.
 Support the frame with jack stands.
-Remove the front wheels.
+Remove front wheels.

-Remove the lower ball joint cotter pin and loosen the nuts 2 full turns.
-Free the ball joint from the spindle using a pickle fork.
+Remove lower ball joint cotter pin and loosen nuts 2 full turns.
+Free ball joint from spindle using a pickle fork.
 Be extra careful not to damage the ball joint or dust boot — you will need to reuse the ball joint.

-Starting on the driver side, locate the height adjusting bolt at the rear of the torsion bar.
-Measure and record the length of threads exposed between the end of the adjusting bolt and nut (Fig. A).
-Make a mark at the front of the torsion bar where it enters the bracket bolted to the lower control arm — mark both the bar and the bracket (Fig. B).
-This indexes the bar into the correct position when reinstalling.
+Starting on the driver's side, locate the height adjusting bolt at the rear of the torsion bar.
+Measure and record the length of the threads exposed between the end of the adjusting bolt and nut (Fig. A).
+Now make a mark at the front of the torsion bar where it goes into the bracket bolted to the lower control arm.
+Mark both the bar and the bracket (Fig. B).
+This will index the bar into the correct position when installing.

 Loosen the height adjusting bolts until there is no longer any load on the torsion bars.